The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 To ensure that a comparison of tax rates for sole traders and companies is meaningful, it is important that calculations compare like for like.
 It is therefore not useful to compare the rate of income tax and NIC on profits of a trade only with the rate of corporation tax.
 The sole trader is absolutely entitled to the profits after tax, whereas, the shareholder is not.
 Instead, we need to consider how the profit is to be extracted from the company to put the proprietor in the same position.

 In the case of an ongoing company seeking to provide cash to a shareholder, the most efficient method is paying a salary up to the point that NIC becomes due and then dividends thereafter.
 The most relevant comparison therefore is between the effective tax rates on sole trader profits and dividends, accounting for all relevant taxes.
-This comparison assumes that the profit for income tax purposes is the same as that for corporation tax purposes.
-The rules for calculation of profit for income tax and corporation tax purposes have a common origin in ICTA 1988, but there are now significant divergences that are worth considering (see below).
+This comparison assumes that the profit for income tax purposes is the same as that for corporation tax purposes but the rules for calculation of profit for income tax and corporation tax purposes have significant divergences that are worth considering (see below).